Lounge Review: Centurion Lounge Buenos Aires Ezeiza Aiport

 Review: The Updated Centurion Lounge Dallas/Fort Worth International Airport (DFW)

-The Centurion Lounge at DFW moved to a larger 12,000 square feet space in September of 2018, expanding their footprint by an additional 3,000 feet.
-Their old lounge was excellent but it certainly felt crowded at times so the additional space should help alleviate that.
+The Centurion Lounge at DFW moved to a larger 12,000 square feet space in September of 2018, expanding its footprint by an additional 3,000 feet.
+Their old lounge was excellent, but it certainly felt crowded at times, so the additional space should help alleviate that.
 Rather than going up the escalator to enter the lounge as it was previously, you will find the entrance to the lounge on the ground floor.
-This will lead to an elevator which you take to the second floor to enter the lounge.
-To enter the lounge, you need to be a holder of the AMEX Platinum Card, AMEX Business Platinum Card, or the AMEX Centurion Card.
+This will lead to an elevator, which you take to the second floor to enter the lounge.
+To enter the lounge, you must hold the AMEX Platinum Card, AMEX Business Platinum Card, or the AMEX Centurion Card.
 Other AMEX cards won’t get you in.

 centurionentrance